I am not the one making that claim. National Geographic hired a professor to review their decades of stories – NGS itself reached that conclusion:

 NGS intentionally cherry-picked topics and sources, and censored coverage of the struggles of people of color, both in the U.S. and in other nations.

-We now know, based on NGS’s own investigation, that NGS created a false impression of the world, falsely educating tens of millions of us to have incorrect views of the entire world.
+We now know, based on NGS’s own investigation, that NGS created a false impression of the world, falsely educating tens of millions of us to have incorrect views of the world.
 A discussion guide for their “Race issue” is available online.
 Read it.
 (Their own report on the NGS’s racist heritage is only available to paid subscribers.
 There are contemporary news stories about NGS’s racism problem.)

 As a young adult, I was an NGS member until the late 1980s.
 Then, they ran a story on a subject with which I had read the original research papers – and they had cherry picked the original research to draw a false conclusion.
 That caused me to cancel my membership and I have never read the National Geographic magazine again, since.
 I cannot consider NGS a reputable source of anything.

 I now know that most people in the world are kind and generous, family oriented and doing what they can to live the best life.
-Almost all countries and people are not primitives – but living mostly modern life.
+Almost all countries and people are not primitives – but living a mostly modern life.
 But this was not the message communicated during my formative years by the fake, racist reporting of NGS up through becoming a young adult.

 NGS polluted generations of young minds with their false reporting.